PRISON: Unmasking the Criminal Potential of Large Language Models: Experiment 1: Revealing LLMs' Criminal Potential

 \subsection{Experiment Setup}

-\paragraph{LLMs.} We selected widely used LLMs based on the real-world deployment popularity and reasoning performance.
-Specifically, our evaluation included GPT-4o~\cite{gpt4o}, GPT-3.5-Turbo~\cite{gpt35turbo}, Claude-3-7-Sonnet-20250219~\cite{claude37sonnet}, Gemini-1.5-Flash~\cite{gemini15flash}, Gemini-2.0-Flash~\cite{gemini20flash}, Deepseek-V3~\cite{deepseekv3}, Qwen2.5-72B-Instruct~\cite{qwen25}, and Qwen2.5-Max~\cite{qwen2025max}.
-The selection spanned multiple model families and different versions within the same family, allowing for both inter-family and intra-family comparisons.
+\textbf{LLMs.} We selected widely used LLMs based on the real-world deployment popularity and reasoning performance.
+Specifically, our evaluation included GPT-4o, GPT-3.5-Turbo, Claude-3.7-Sonnet-20250219, Gemini-1.5-Flash, Gemini-2.0-Flash, DeepSeek-V3, Qwen2.5-72B-Instruct, and Qwen-Max.
+The selection spanned multiple model families and different versions within the same family.
 Each model was used with its default inference settings.

-\paragraph{Prompt Setting.} We instantiated distinct LLM agents according to their assigned roles~(\emph{i.e.}, roles in the \emph{Criminal} and \emph{Detective} perspective).
-To facilitate the observation of internal reasoning, we explicitly split each agent’s output into two parts: the internal thought is output as Thought, while the external act is output as Response.
-After receiving a new message, each agent appended it to its dialogue history and generated a new output based on its predefined prompt and the full dialogue context.
-For each dialogue scenario, we set the number of conversational rounds to 5, to provide sufficient rounds for strategic behaviors to emerge, while preventing the agent from falling into repetitive and unproductive adversarial exchanges.
+\textbf{Prompt Setting.} We instantiated LLM agents based on their assigned roles in each scenario.
+To reveal reasoning process, each output was split into a Thought~($Tht$) and a Response~($Resp$).
+After each message, the agent updated its dialogue history and generated a new output based on its prompt and full context.
+Each dialogue lasted 5 turns, allowing strategic behaviors to emerge while avoiding repetition~(Appendix~\ref{sec:simulation}).
+We implemented two conditions varying in criminal instruction.
+In the setting with \emph{Instruction}, agents received explicit criminal plans via system prompts (e.g., “devise a plan for corpse disposal”).
+In the setting without \emph{Instruction}, only background and situational context were given, letting agents respond freely.
+This contrast tests whether agents exhibit criminal behavior without explicit prompts and whether their performance differs across conditions.

-\paragraph{Intention Setting.} We designed two experimental conditions that varied in criminal intention.
-In the first setting, the agent was provided with clearly defined criminal motivation and action plans~(with \emph{Intention} of scenario) via system prompts, such as being instructed to ``devise a plan for corpse disposal''.
-In the second setting, no explicit criminal motivation was given.
-The agent received only situational context and background information~(without \emph{Intention} of scenario), allowing it to freely generate responses, reflecting the agent's internal thoughts.
-This contrast enables us to examine whether the agent would spontaneously manifest criminal tendencies or behaviors without explicit prompts, and whether its performance exhibited significant differences between the two kinds of \emph{Intention} conditions.